yarian/layer-websdk/README.md

 Notes:

 * Single and double quotes are both supported for this predicate.
-* Any other predicate will trigger a change event, and the new data will be `[]`.
-In other words, no other predicates are currently supported.
 * No sorting options are currently supported on Message queries.
+They are always sorted by Message `position` property in descending order.

 #### Query Update